- Kirana Club Insider

 While quick commerce has made inroads into the Indian retail market, its impact on Kiranas is relatively limited.
 The majority of consumers who have adopted quick commerce were already using supermarkets, suggesting that Kiranas have maintained their customer base.

+The Price Advantage of Kiranas An average Indian compares prices across different retail channels by looking at the prices of staple items.
+To illustrate this point, we conducted a small research study comparing onion prices in Bangalore.
 We found that quick commerce platforms are selling onions at Rs.
 61 per kilo, while supermarkets are offering them at Rs.
 56 per kilo.
 In contrast, Kiranas can provide onions at a price as low as Rs.
-50 per kilo.
+50 per kilo. |

 This price comparison demonstrates the competitive pricing offered by Kiranas, especially for essential staples like onions.
 This price advantage is a key factor in attracting and retaining customers, especially in budget-conscious segments